 - Use tongs for the eggs.
 If you use your fingers to dredge the zucchini fries then I recommend using tongs to dip them in the eggs as you will end up having a clumpy mixture.

-You can have these baked zucchini fries as a side dish with your main or a snack with some sauce to dip them in at the side.
+You can have these baked zucchini fries as a side dish with your main or a snack with some sauce to dip them like my tzatziki sauce or another favorite, my beets & yogurt dip.
 These are also great for babies that follow the Baby Led Weaning method and little ones as they are the perfect size for their little fingers.

 I recommend eating them fresh, as they come out of the oven when they are very crispy and warm.
-If you decide to store them for the next day, then you will find that they are softer but still taste nice.
+If you decide to store them for the next day, then you will find that they will get softer but still taste nice.
 You will just lose the crispiness.